srishtichayal/nonlinearequation_solver/README.md

    e.g: (write g = 9.8 in the constants file, not in the equations)
 2. Constants can depend on other constants, just define them in the correct order. e.g: (write ```a = 2```, ```b = sqrt(a) + 1```, with a above b)
-3. Constants must be fully numeric — they cannot depend on any variables. e.g: (write ```k = 2*pi``` instead of ```k = 2*x```)
+3. Constants cannot depend on any variables of the equations. e.g: (write ```k = 2*pi``` instead of ```k = 2*x```)
 4. Allowed functions in constants: sqrt, sin, cos, tan, log, ln, exp, pi. e.g: (write ```theta = cos(pi/3)```)